Esmaeel-Hilal/Deep-Learning---Computer-Vision/Developing a Food Image Classification Model with Two-Stage Transfer Learning Using EfficientNet/README.md

 The Transfer Learning was performed in two steps:
 1. Feature Extraction: by freezing the backbone model and training the entire model for 15 epochs.
-2. Fine-Tunning: by unfreezing the backbone and continuing training for 10 more epochs, following the approach proposed in the ULMFit paper.
+2. Fine-Tuning: by unfreezing the backbone and continuing training for 10 more epochs, following the approach proposed in the ULMFit paper.

 Note:
 Based on a Keras tutorial on Image Classification via Fine-Tuning with EfficientNet (link provided in the resources section):